-- Have your car keys in your hand so you don't have to linger before entering your car. - Never leave your purse or wallet in plain view or in common accessible areas. - Don't leave cash or valuables at the office or at your study location unattended. - Have a personal safety plan (know your capabilities and limits) - Program local police department in your phone
+- Always be alert and aware of the people around you. - Be aware of locations and situations which would make you appear vulnerable to crime, such as alleys and dark parking lots. - Always lock your car doors after entering or leaving your vehicle. - Park in well-lighted areas. - Have your car keys in your hand so you don't have to linger before entering your car. - Never leave your purse or wallet in plain view or in common accessible areas. - Don't leave cash or valuables at the office or at your study location unattended. - Have a personal safety plan (know your capabilities and limits)

+Program local police department in your phone